The Action for Education Primary School

-The Action for Education Public School was developed in direct response to the staggeringly low rates of availability, participation, and enrollment in educational programs in San Pedro Sula, a city with a bleak socioeconomic history.
+The Action for Education Primary School was developed in direct response to the staggeringly low rates of availability, participation, and enrollment in educational programs in San Pedro Sula, Honduras

 Since public education is only free until the 5th grade in Honduras, where the average wage is around $1.50 per day, many poor families have little incentive to send their kids to school.
 These families know they won't be able to afford their child's education past the 5th grade, and thus these children end up working instead of receiving an education.
 In result, only 30% of students in Honduras go onto the 6th grade, contributing to the cycle of extreme poverty prevalent throughout the country.
 In the wake of this poverty and lack of opportunity, powerful gangs try to fill this void and recruit children into their ranks, making empty promises of wealth and brotherhood while creating the illusion that it's the cool thing to do.